Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Cenote Carwash (Actun Ha)

-It is located on Coba Road, 15 minutes from the town of Tulum.
+Cenote Carwash is located on Coba Road, 15 minutes from Tulum.
 The Cenote is just a few meters from the road and has effortless access.
 For that reason, taxi drivers used to wash their cars there.
 Carwash presents a large and shallow open water pool with two entrances (upstream and downstream) to the cave system.
 The Cavern general takes place on the upstream side, which is way bigger and more decorated.
 Carwash now has a permanent Cavern Line, but a few years ago, your guide had to install one using a primary reel, a mandatory skill that any trained cavern and cave divers should master.

-Cenote Actun Ha - Cenote Carwash
+Cenote Actun Ha - Cenote Carwash - Cenote Diving

 Winter light at the entrance of the gigantic cavern of Carwash

 During the summer months, an alga blooms at the surface of the cenote.
 It can be a few meters thick and considerably reduces the visibility.
-That layer can be quite warm and filter the sunlight, but once you pass below it, the water is crystal clear and feels a lot cooler.
+That layer can be quite warm and filter the sunlight, but once you pass below it, the water is crystal clear and feels much cooler.
 Below the algae layer, the light takes a surprising and amazing greenish color.

 At the furthest point of the cavern, where a clear sign points out the beginning of the cave, you will observe many brownish cave formations.